7.3.3 Interest charge on debts

 - a person receiving instalments of FTB at a rate above nil

-- a person receiving a veterans' pension or allowance
+- a person receiving a veterans' pension, veteran payment or allowance

 - a person receiving ABSTUDY instalments that includes living allowance

 - a person receiving instalments under the Assistance for Isolated Children Scheme.